Vipremigini/book/README.md

 # writing a book about science for kids
-simple
+simple,
-easy to read
+easy to read,
-interesting
+interesting,
 with fun drawings